-An advance decision (also known as an Advance Directive or Living Will) is a legal way for someone to decide ahead of time which life-sustaining/life-saving medical treatments they would not want in the future.
+An Advance Directive (also known as an Advance Decision or Living Will) is a legal way for someone to decide ahead of time which life-sustaining/life-saving medical treatments they would not want in the future.

 There have been some reports of elderly people feeling pressured by GPs to complete a directive as coronavirus sweeps the country.

 It is therefore extremely important that people understand what an advance directive can or cannot cover.
 There is no compulsion to make one, but some people feel more comfortable having taken control before they become very ill or unable to communicate their wishes.